simonwestberg/siamese-COVID-Net/README.md

 to determine the similarity of the two images.
 An illustration of a siamese network can be seen below.

 ![siamese-net](/figures/siamese-arch.png)
 *Typical structure of a siamese network.
-The function d denotes a distance measure used to determine the similarity between the two images.*
+The function d denotes a distance metric used to determine the similarity between the two images.*

 &nbsp;

-We used the scaled L1-norm as distance metric and each CNN consisted of our implementation of the COVID-Net.
+We used the scaled L1-norm as distance metric and each CNN consisted of our implementation of COVID-Net.
 The networks were trained on the COVIDx data set and we used the scripts available in the [original COVID-Net repository](https://github.com/lindawangg/COVID-Net) for collecting the data.
 Please refer to the [report](report.pdf) for details on the training and testing procedures.

 ## Results